oussamahamdaoui/forgJs/README.md

   someRule.test(invalidValue) // returns false
 ```

-### 2 Please if you think a comment is a good feature to be added like the comment instead of creating a new one.
+## 2 Please if you think a comment is a good feature to be added like the comment instead of creating a new one.

-### 3 Before submitting a new comment check if the same comment is not already present
+## 3 Before submitting a new comment check if the same comment is not already present

-### 4 If you submit a PR (pull request) and you only change the Readme please add `[ci skip]` to your commit message
+## 4 If you submit a PR (pull request) and you only change the Readme please add `[ci skip]` to your commit message

-### 5 If you have any questions ask them in the FAQ
+## 5 If you have any questions ask them in the FAQ

-# 6 Please have fun, and if you feel like not following the rules then don't follow them
+## 6 Please have fun, and if you feel like not following the rules then don't follow them

-code with love :heart:
+code with love ❤️

 # Left TO DO for next release